-If you are a bit seasoned in your years and you enjoy a cup of coffee here and there — even up to five cups a day — you could reduce your risk of Alzheimer’s and dementia.
-In fact, a recent study found that drinking of 3-5 cups per day at midlife was associated with a decreased risk of dementia and Alzheimer’s by about 65 percent later in life.
+If you are a bit seasoned in the years and you can enjoy a cup of coffee or two here and there – even up to five or six cups a day — you could reduce the risk of Alzheimer’s and dementia.
+In fact , one of recent studies found that drinking of 3-6 cups per day at midlife was associated with a decreased the risk of dementia and Alzheimer’s by about 66 percent later in life.

 4. Reduces your risk of type 2 diabetes

 Researchers at Harvard studied more than 100,000 people for nearly 20 years to find the correlation between coffee and the reduced risk of type 2 diabetes .
 What they found was that those who increased their coffee consumption by more than one cup per day had an 11 percent lower risk of developing the disease.
 They also found that those who reduced their coffee intake by one cup each day increased their risk of developing T2 diabetes by 17 percent.

 While researchers don’t know the exact cause, they suspect it has nothing to do with caffeine, because the stimulant has actually been linked to a change in both glucose and insulin levels.
 And how your body reacts to the caffeine is really dependent on how your body metabolizes it.
 Either way, caffeine has found to be a negative factor on blood sugar, which leads experts to suggest that if you must drink coffee, make it decaf.